cado-security/product-help/docs/cado/deploy/azure/azure-quickstart-deployment.md

 ### Instructions

-1. Open the “Community Images” service in Azure.Then, filter the images by the Cado public gallery name (CadoPlatform-1a38e0c7-afa4-4e0d-9c56-433a12cd67b1) to list all the Cado images available for deployment.
+1. Open the “Community Images” service in Azure.Then, filter the images by the / Forensic Acquisition and Investigation public gallery name (CadoPlatform-1a38e0c7-afa4-4e0d-9c56-433a12cd67b1) to list all the / Forensic Acquisition and Investigation images available for deployment.

 ![Community Image](/img/community-image.png)